 Autoscrape has a manually controlled mode, similar to wget, except this uses interactive capabilities and can input data to search forms, follow “next page”-type buttons, etc. This functionality can be used either as a standalone crawler/scraper or as a method to build a training set for the automated scrapers.

 Autoscrape manual-mode full options:

-AutoScrape can also be ran as a containerized cluster environment, where scrapes can be triggered and stopped via API calls and data can be streamed to this server.
+AutoScrape can be ran as a containerized cluster environment, where scrapes can be triggered and stopped via API calls and data can be streamed to this server.